Screenshot 2025 10 19 at 10.09.05 pm

 100 BCE

 Greek, Alexander Mosaic, c.
-100 BCE, Hellenistic, stone and glass, 8 ft 11 in × 16 ft 10 in, National Archaeological Museum, Naples
+100 BCE, Hellenistic, stone and glass tesserae (mosaic), 8 ft 11 in × 16 ft 10 in, National Archaeological Museum, Naples

-Made up of approximately 1.5 million tesserae (small, cubed pieces of cut stone or glass), this mosaic once covered a floor in the Faun in Pompeii.
-Alexander the Great, appearing confidently, is depicted charging forward on a horse.
-His peaceful, balanced depiction contrasts the fearful, desperate right-hand side.
+Made up of approximately 1.5 million tesserae (small, cubed pieces of cut stone or glass), this mosaic covered the floor of the House of the Faun in Pompeii.
+Alexander the Great is depicted confidently charging forward on horseback.
+His peaceful, balanced portrayal contrasts with the fearful and desperate figures on the right-hand side.

 • Greek, Apollonius, Boxer at Rest, c.
 100 BCE, Hellenistic, bronze, 4 feet 7 1/10 inches tall, Museo Nazionale Romano, Rome